 Grief is the Thing with Feathers has been on the shelf for a while.
-I took it away with me when I went away for a short silent retreat (the one where I have no company to talk with).
+I took it away with me when I went away for a short silent retreat (the one where I had no company to talk with).
 I loved this book and read it on the first morning in a few hours.

-I read this book without the raw grief that Dad was experiencing.
-I was a widow over 26 years ago and without children at the time.
-However, when reading the book I could recall the sense of being in my body during acute grief and not fitting into the world of normal activities coming and going.
-The Dad role was very powerful for me and the character that drew me into the story.
-I also read this book through a grief informed lens as a bereavement counsellor.
-It is a book set in London and may have a familiarity and identification with location setting for those living there or who have visited.
+I read Grief is the Thing with Feathers without the acute grief that Dad was experiencing.
+I was a widow over 26 years ago and without children.
+However, when reading the book, I could recall being in my body during acute grief and not fitting into the world of normal activities coming and going.
+The Dad role was compelling, and the character drew me into the story.
+As a bereavement counsellor, I also read this book through a grief-informed lens.
+It is a book set in London and may have a familiarity and identification with the location setting for those living there or who have visited.